drcode/orly/README.md

 ## TODOS

-1. This app does not currently support Google Closure's SIMPLE_OPTIMIZATIONS or ADVANCED_OPTIMIZATIONS.
+1. This app does not currently support Google Closure's ADVANCED_OPTIMIZATIONS.
 The reason for this is still unclear, but should be resolved soon.
 2. The way layout transactions are handled seems a bit awkward and will likely be improved in the future.
 3. There is a setTimeout call in the Orly component to sidestep a React issue and this is causing some FOUC (Flash of unstyled content).
 4. The "grow" feature causes tile overlap on some edge cases that needs to be resolved.
-5. My own understanding of Om Next is still incopmplete- This library will probably change in response to feedback from other early Om Next developers.
+5. My own understanding of Om Next is still incomplete- This library will probably change in response to feedback from other early Om Next developers.

 ## License